repodin-education/vibe-coding-nodejs-starter/README.md

 **For Server:**
 ```
-Create a Node.js Express server endpoint GET /api/hello that returns { message: "Hello Vibe!" }.
+Create a Node.js Express server endpoint GET /api/hello that returns { message: "Hello World!" }.
 The server should run on port 3000 and include CORS headers for local development.
 ```

 **For Client:**